MODULAR SIMOBJECT MERGING

 -panel.cfg

-from the base to attach
+from the base to attach to.

 -panel.cfg

-of the attachment -
+of the attachment. -

-livery panel folder: limited to adding VPaintings
+livery panel folder: limited to adding VPaintings.

 -panel.[tag]

-for each attachment tag
+for each attachment tag.

 - attachment panel folder: loads both VPaintings and VCockpits